-Subtle El ement ( Tanmatra ): Gross Element ( Bhuta ):
+Subtle Element (Tanmatra): Gross Element (Bhuta):

-Sound .
-Ether
+Sound l Ether

-, u Te ouch Air
+u Touch Air

-, II Colour Fire
+Colour Fire

-11 1 Taste Water
+п Taste Water

-11 Smell Earth
+u.
+Smell Earth

-The view that the subtle elements are established as the causes of the gross elements is based on an argument initially founded on the following principle: if an object is of an unconscious and manifold nature, it should be considered an "effect".
+The view that the subtle elements are established as the causes of the gross elements is based on an argument initially founded on the following principle: if an object is of an unconscious and manifold $\operatorname{nature}{i{\mathcal{C}}}$ it should be considered an "effect".
 From the condition of being an effect, some cause must be inferred.
 Since the material elements are considered to fall under the category of effects, a cause must be postulated to account for these material elements.
-Furthermore, the specific nature of the cause is established through the nature of the effect: in the case of the gross elements, the qualities of the gross elements are thought to define the ontological status of the gross elements as effects.
+Furthermore, the specific nature of the cause is established through the nature of the effect; in the case of the gross elements, the qualities of the gross elements are thought to define the ontological status of the gross elements as effects.
 Hence, the nature of the cause of the gross elements will be comparable to the nature of the qualities; as a result, the subtle elements construed as the causes of the gross elements are designated with the same characteristics as the qualities, sound etc. One could almost say that the subtle elements are the unmanifested form of the qualities themselves operating through the instrumentality of the gross elements.
-The gross element, nevertheless, is still considered to be the "effect" of the subtle element; the gross element, qua "substratum" (gunin) of the quality, cannot be considered apart from the quality.
-The quain-quae or bhuta-guna complex is considered to be the "effect" which explains the necessity for the postulation of the subtle element as the cause.
-This explains why the subtle elements themselves cannot operate as the substrata of the qualities; the subtle elements are those causal factors that are themselves without manifested qualities (anabhivyaktaviśesatva).
-17

-As the causes of the gross elements the subtle elements are described as the "generating-loci," (yoni); although they are in essence of the same nature as the manifested qualities of the gross elements, they do not share the same functions of the gross elements.
+The gross element, nevertheless, is still considered to be the "effect" of the subtle element; the gross element, qua "substratum" (qunin) of the quality, cannot be considered apart from the quality.
+The gunin-guna or bhuta-guna complex is considered to be the "effect" which explains the necessity for the postulation of the subtle element as the cause.
+This explains why the subtle elements themselves cannot operate as the substrata of the qualities; the subtle elements are those causal factors that are themselves without manifested qualities (anabhivyaktavisesatva).
+17 described as the "generating-loci," (yoni); although they are in essence of the same nature as the manifested qualities of the gross elements, they do not share the same functions of the gross elements.
 According to the idea already mentioned that all creation is a combination of both causation and maintenance, the subtle elements function in a dual role: as the "cause," (kāraṇa) the subtle element functions as the material cause (upādāṇa) in the bringing about of that which has not yet emerged (akrtasya kāraṇam) and as the "maintainer" (āpuraṇa) the subtle element is that which continues the maintenance (poṣaka) of that which has already come into existence (kṛtasya parivardhanam).
 18

-In concluding the discussion of the elements, it may be pointed out that in the section of the BK that specifically treats the elements and their contribution towards bhoga, Sadyojyoti does not describe the direct origin of the elements as stemming from the individual instantiations of the ego-principle, i.e., the tāmasic aspect of the ahamkāra (from which the subtle elements directly arise).
-In thus avoiding to discuss the direct origin of the elements at this point in the discussion of the tattvas, Sadyojyoti may be avoiding the possible charge by an opponent that each individual soul both materially and experientially creates its own world (bhuvana).
-Restricting the originating locus of the elements to the ego, which is "specific" to each "individual" soul, may in principle rule out the possibility of the independent status of an "external" and "intersubjective" world.
+In concluding the discussion of the elements, it may be pointed out that in the section of the BK that specifically treats the elements and their contribution towards bhoga, Sadyojyoti so not describe the direct origin of the elements as stemming from the individual instantiations of the ego-principle, i.e., the tâmasic aspect of the ahamkāra (from which the subtle elements directly arise).
+19 In thus avoiding to discuss the direct origin of the elements at this point in the discussion of the tattvas, Sadyojyoti may be avoiding the possible charge by an opponent that each individual soul both materially and experientially creates its own world (bhuvana).
+20 Restricting the originating locus of the elements to the ego, which is "specific" to each "individual" soul, may in principle rule out the possibility of the independent status of an "external" and "intersubjective" world.
 An opponent might argue that this "individual ego-creation theory" leaves us with a conception of the mundane "world" as simply a totality of many individual, ego-experiencing worlds.